berthornhill/exam_study_guide/study_guide.md

     Given a set of classes, some inheriting from others, correctly identify what methods an instance of each class has access to
     Given a parent and child class, correctly use the super method, passing only the necessary arguments, in the child class initialize method to handle shared initialization logic
-    Implement a class inheritance chain using proper Ruby syntax Explain the difference between public, private, and protected methods
+    Implement a class inheritance chain using proper Ruby syntax

+    Explain the difference between public, private, and protected methods

         + Public Methods
             - are accessible from outside the class (ex: class_name.some_method)
             - Public methods can be called by anyone---there is no access control.
             - Methods are public by default

         + Private Methods
             - Not accessible from outside the class. (ex: class_name.some_method does not execute)
-            - Private methods cannot be called with an explicit receiver. (ex: calling self.some_method inside the class does not exectute    )
             - Because you cannot specify an object when using them, private methods can be called only in the defining class
+            - Private methods cannot be called with an explicit receiver. (ex: calling self.some_method inside the class DOES NOT exectute )
+            - Exception*** explicit receiver rule: explicit receiver can be used on setter methods only.

         + Protected Methods
-            -
+            - Protected methods can be invoked only by objects of the defining class and its subclasses.
+Access is kept within the family.
+            - protected methods can be called with an explicit receiver, so long as the caller is of the same class. (ex: calling self.some_method inside of the class DOES execute)

-    Explain the difference between inheriting from a class and including a module
+    Explain the difference between inheriting from a class and including a module +

 Big O Analysis